 HI: That we were able to convey to the user the feeling of excitement that is connected to adventuring through every aspect of the game design.

-There has been a lot of speculation that Dragon’s Dogma is Capcom’s biggest and most expensive game produced.
-Can you confirm of deny this?
+Is Dragon’s Dogma is Capcom’s biggest and most expensive game produced?

 HI: I’m not sure if it is the most expensive, but I do know it is one of the most expensive projects at Capcom, and that it also has the most staff working on it.
 Within the company, we have 150 people currently working on it.
 If we include outsourced staff, that adds another 150 people for a total of 300.
 As for why it costs so much money and needs so many people, the game has a lot of content and there also numerous technical challenges, which should become evident once you play the game.
 For example, we used between fifty to sixty people to do the voice acting for the game.